 Electricity emission factors vary over time as the generation mix throughout Canada changes.
-Environment and Climate Change Canada publishes a 'National Inventory Report' (NIR) each year.
-QuadReal uses the latest available NIR as of December 31st, 2023.
-The 2023 NIR, used in the preparation of this emission report, contains annual electricity emission factors reflecting the electricity generation mix in each year from 1990-2021.
-Emissions could be calculated in two ways:
+Environment Canada publishes a 'National Inventory Report' (NIR) each year.
+QuadReal uses the latest available NIR as of December 31st, 2024.
+The 2024 NIR, used in the preparation of this emission report, contains annual electricity emission factors reflecting the electricity generation mix in each year from 1990-2022.